wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 = Useful hints for developers: Hooks and CSS =

 See [Other Notes](https://wordpress.org/plugins/recent-posts-widget-with-thumbnails/other_notes/) for supported hooks and available CSS selectors.

+= Languages =

+The user interface is available in

+* English
+* German (Deutsch)
+* Persian (Farsi), kindly drawn up by [Sajjad Panahi](https://profiles.wordpress.org/asreelm)

+Further translations are welcome.
+If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).

 == Other Notes ==